AI answer sources are pages, domains, and materials that AI models can use when generating answers to users’ questions.

 If a competitor has higher visibility, check:

-whether the competitor is quoted more often by AI models
+is the competitor quoted more often by AI models

 Example:

-If AI often recommends a competitor based on rankings like “best online furniture stores,” and your brand doesn’t show up in those sources, that might be a specific visibility gap.
+If AI often recommends your competitor based on rankings like “best online furniture stores,” and your brand doesn’t show up in those sources, that can be a specific visibility gap.

 It’s worth analyzing sources in the context of specific prompts.